When are nectarines in season?

-Squeezing nectarines isn’t the best indicator of flavor, it just tells you if it is ready to be eaten right now.
-To find the best flavor, there’s a few other things to look for.
+Squeezing a nectarine isn't the best indicator of flavor, it just tells you if it is ready to be eaten right now.
+To find the best flavor, there's a few other things to look for.

 The first thing to do is look past the beautiful red color, as hard as that is to do.
-It’s not the best indicator of ripeness, especially since newer varieties have been bred specifically to have more red color.
-That color sells well and makes people think they are ripe, even when picked too early.
+It's not the best indicator of ripeness, especially since newer varieties have been bred specifically to have more red color.
+That color sells well and makes them appear flavorful, even when picked too early.

 Probably the most reliable way to pick a good-tasting nectarine is by smell.
 It will have a sweet, strong aroma (even more than peaches).